Changan Alsvin: Pakistan

-The third generation Alsvin was launched in Pakistan on 11 January 2021, and is available in three trim levels; Comfort, offered with either manual transmission or dual clutch transmission options, and powered by a 1.3 or 1.5 l-tre engine, and Lumiere, equipped with sunroof and cruise control and powered by a 1.5-litre engine.
+The third generation Alsvin was launched in Pakistan on 11 January 2021 by Master Motors, and is available in mainly two trim levels; 1.3L MT Comfort which is offered with Manual 5-Speed Transmission, 1.5L DCT Comfort offered with Automatic (DCT) 5-Speed Transmission, 1.5L Lumiere which is Automatic (DCT) 5-Speed & 1.5L Lumiere (Black Edition) Automatic 5-Speed dual clutch transmission.
+Whereas only Lumiere is equipped with sunroof and cruise control and climate control.

 South Africa

 The third generation Alsvin was launched in South Africa on 23 October 2025, as part of Changan's re-entry to the South African market.
 It is available with two variants: CS with the 1.4-litre engine (5-speed manual), and CE with the 1.5-litre engine (DCT).